Lecturer: Lei Xu

 Please note the shared folder is used strictly for submission purposes.
 For other course-related files or files that are not final submissions, please keep them in a separate local folder.

-The evaluations of presentations are made through the shared OneDrive folder FirstLastName/Evaluation folder.
-After the presentation, students need to leave their evaluation using the file FirstLastName/Evaluation/week3.xlsx (for presentations in the 3rd week).
-Later, the lecturer/TA collects all the evaluations in each student’s folder and calculates the score for each presenter.
-Each presenter will get notified of their grades in FirstLastName/Essay/score1.txt file.
+The evaluations of presentations are made through the shared OneDrive folder FirstLastName/Peer Evaluation/ folder.
+After the presentation, students need to leave their evaluation using the file FirstLastName/Peer Evaluation/weekX.xlsx (for presentations in the Xth week).
+Later, the lecturer collects all the evaluations in each student’s folder and calculates the score for each presenter.
+Each presenter will get notified of their grades in FirstLastName/Essay/grade_weekX.txt file.
+The evaluations are due by each Friday night.

 Week 1 (September 10)